Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 the list of columns in some circumstances.
 Specify an array of field names from the Elasticsearch index.

+**pageChangeScrollPosition**

+Set a scroll position for the grid after a page change.
+Default is 'top', any other setting will leave the scroll bar in its current position.

 **responsive**

 Defaults to true but can be disabled by setting to false.